 - Authorisation One: qualification to apply pesticides (excluding fumigants) formulated for controlling fungi, arthropods, rodents, and birds.
 This authorisation, however, does not allow the application of the said pesticides to control pest animals.

 - Authorisation Two: qualification to use pesticides to control pest animals.

 - Authorisation Three: qualification to use pesticides in the form of fumigants.

 Then there’s a two-step application process.
 First, you need to submit an application form and provide the supporting documentation that is required.
 Once your application is processed, you will receive an invoice.
 Step two is to pay the amount due within 45 days of receiving the invoice.
 Once you do that, The Department of Health and Human Services will issue you a photo ID license card and send it to you.

 The license granted is valid for a period of three years.
-Also, you have to renew the license prior to its expiry date, otherwise it will lead to its cancellation.
+Also, you have to renew the license before its expiry date.
+Otherwise, it will lead to its cancellation.
 In that case, if you want to continue working as a pest technician, you will go through the application process once more.